ghostdogpr/caliban/gateway-plan/IMPLEMENTATION-HANDOFF.md

 The files in [`tickets/`](tickets/) are the authoritative work breakdown.
 The ranges below group them into product milestones; each ticket's `Blocked by` field controls the exact order and safe parallelism within a milestone.
 No Quick adapter, external audit, benchmark harness, or broad public configuration model is part of the foundation unless its ticket is reached.

-### Milestone 0 — Structured Federation MVP (Tickets 1–14)
+### Milestone 0 — Structured Federation MVP (Tickets 1–13)

 - Ticket 1 adds only the unpublished module and minimal `Gateway`/`GatewayRuntime` scaffolding needed to compile and establish public/private boundaries.
 It does not anticipate source, lookup, header, transport, planner, or configuration APIs owned by later tickets.
-- Ticket 2 adds the gateway-neutral Caliban core seams.
-Tickets 3–6 normalize pinned schemas, compose a client schema, prepare operations, and plan one deterministic remote root call.
+- Tickets 2–5 normalize pinned schemas, compose a client schema, prepare operations with Caliban's existing parser semantics, and plan one deterministic remote root call.
-- Tickets 7–10 classify and execute one bounded remote call, then integrate nested data, null completion, errors, and classified source failure into the indexed store through a sink-parameterized structured projection writer.
+- Tickets 6–9 classify and execute one bounded remote call, then integrate nested data, null completion, errors, and classified source failure into the indexed store through a sink-parameterized structured projection writer.
-- Tickets 11–14 add local client introspection, one Federation entity transition, stable batching/correlation, and the complete structured Products-to-Reviews path with its request deadline, cancellation, trace-context, and ownership protocol.
+- Tickets 10–13 add local client introspection, one Federation entity transition, stable batching/correlation, and the complete structured Products-to-Reviews path with its request deadline, cancellation, trace-context, and ownership protocol.

 Exit checks:

 - The provisional Scala matrix compiles and publication remains disabled.
 - Direct embedded structured execution handles a root call, an entity transition, partial source failure, null completion, and client introspection with deterministic explanation.
 - The first projection implementation is sink-parameterized, but no gateway encoded sink or Quick behavior is implemented yet.
+- Parser token, nesting, and AST-node budgets are deliberately not an MVP prerequisite; Ticket 15 adds them against a working semantic baseline.
 - Cancellation and deadline tests release cooperative work exactly once and never fabricate a response for caller interruption.

-### Milestone 1 — Remote protocol and acquisition completion (Tickets 15–16)
+### Milestone 1 — Core response proof and remote-boundary hardening (Tickets 14–17)

-Complete the remote media/status/body-ownership matrix and bounded source-document lifetimes, then add independently bounded ordinary introspection and Federation `_service` schema acquisition.
+After the MVP, establish the reusable response-store oracle and independently harden parsing and remote response ownership; none of those three tickets needs to wait for another.
+Remote ordinary introspection and Federation `_service` acquisition follows the two hardening tickets.
+The response oracle unblocks the encoded sink early, while hardening/acquisition does not block code-first ordinary or local graph work.

 Exit checks:

+- Valid MVP schemas and operations preserve their parsing, validation, preparation, and execution semantics after parser limits are enabled.
+- The reusable oracle covers nested completion, entity fan-out, partial failure, and varied completion order and is extended by later execution-breadth tickets.
 - Every remote response is classified before GraphQL integration, valid GraphQL envelopes win over HTTP status, and malformed/empty/oversized outcomes are typed and bounded.
 - Acquired schemas use independent finite cold-build budgets, protected static headers, redirects disabled by default, and accumulated source-attributed diagnostics.

-### Milestone 2 — Heterogeneous graphs (Tickets 17–25)
+### Milestone 2 — Heterogeneous graphs (Tickets 18–26)

-Add ordinary lookups, symmetric shareability, bounded route choice/coalescing, local Caliban execution, batch lookups and required arguments, structural transforms, runtime header policy, and immutable source execution configuration.
-Close the milestone with the canonical remote Products/local Pricing/remote Reviews graph.
+Add ordinary lookups and local Caliban execution directly from code-first pinned schema input; neither waits for remote schema acquisition or parser hardening.
+As soon as both work, Ticket 26 proves a fixed-route remote Products/local Pricing/remote Reviews graph.
+Federation shareability/route choice, batch lookups, the core incoming-header context/runtime header policy, and immutable source execution configuration proceed as independent branches according to their real blockers rather than delaying that first mixed execution.
+Ticket 23 establishes transforms for the coordinate families available in this milestone; later feature tickets extend that same transform compiler when they introduce new coordinate families.

 Exit checks:

 - Ordinary-only, local-only, Federation-only, and mixed graphs use the same composition, planner, scheduler, coordinator, and response machinery.
 - Environment intersections compile and run, local results make no JSON round trip, and invalid metadata accumulates deterministic diagnostics.

-### Milestone 3 — Federation breadth and compatibility (Tickets 26–34)
+### Milestone 3 — Federation breadth and compatibility (Tickets 27–34)

-Complete compound/multiple keys, multi-hop routing, recursive requirements and provides, ownership/visibility, abstract selections, aliases/fragments/directives/conditions, response-store property testing, and ordered mutations.
+Complete compound/multiple keys, multi-hop routing, recursive requirements and provides, ownership/visibility, abstract selections, aliases/fragments/directives/conditions, and ordered mutations.
+Most Federation work remains independent of ordinary/local execution; Ticket 28 deliberately converges with the source-neutral requirement and transform models before adding Federation-specific requirement coordinates.
+Ticket 14's core response-store oracle is already available, and the requirements, abstract-selection, condition, and mutation tickets extend it with their own semantics.
 Only then integrate the latest reviewed Federation Gateway Audit and close every in-scope case.
+Ticket 42 later closes the fully configured conditional mixed scenario once both product branches and their operational semantics exist.

 Exit checks:

 - Every in-scope audit case in the selected revision passes through native code-first composition; only explicitly reviewed staged features are excluded.
 - The reference planner/executor and property scenarios cover completion, path mapping, ownership, and varied execution order.
-- Ticket 34 re-runs the real planner/executor across the full candidate Scala matrix and enables publication only for confirmed versions.
+- Ticket 34 re-runs the real planner/executor across the full candidate Scala matrix and records the confirmed versions while publication remains disabled until Ticket 53.

-### Milestone 4 — Operational and HTTP completion (Tickets 35–45)
+### Milestone 4 — Operational and HTTP completion (Tickets 35–46)

 Follow blockers rather than raw ticket number in this milestone.
 Tickets 35–39 add caches/single-flight, admission/drain/status, overdue/deadline narrowing, retry and masking policy, and operation resolution/policy.
-Tickets 43 and 44 may proceed once their own prerequisites are satisfied: they add the second projection sink and Quick ingress/header handling.
-Ticket 40 then audits every finite gateway, encoded-output, and Quick-input bound; Tickets 41–42 close metrics/logging and operational race testing.
-Ticket 45 connects Quick to the encoded gateway capability and proves structured/encoded HTTP parity before any benchmark uses it.
+Ticket 43 adds only the generic core encoded capability after the structured MVP; Ticket 44 implements the gateway sink after the response-store oracle.
+Ticket 45 remains deferred until the structured MVP and runtime-header seam exist, so Quick adapter work does not return to the foundation.
+Ticket 40 audits every finite gateway, encoded-output, and Quick-input bound; Tickets 41–42 close metrics/logging and operational race testing.
+Ticket 46 connects Quick to the encoded gateway capability and proves structured/encoded HTTP parity before any benchmark uses it.

 Exit checks: